 The instructors responsible for delivering the pharmacy modules of the Pharmacy Technician diploma program at Westervelt are all regulated Pharmacy Technicians and Pharmacists who are able to provide students with updated and current pharmacy practices.

-Marianne Jay, RPhT (Program Coordinator for Accreditation Requirements)
+Marianne Jay, RPhT (Program Coordinator)

 Sue Pfeifer, RPhT (Program Coordinator)